Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and Western history.

 Hank Williams Sr. and Jr.

-While I haven't been able to identify some of the familiar faces included in the tattoos above without having some doubt, the two below aren't hard at all difficult to identify, as they're Hank Williams Sr. on the top and Hank Williams Jr. on the bottom.
+While I haven't been able to identify some of the familiar faces included in the tattoos above without having some doubt, the two below aren't difficult to identify at all—it's Hank Williams Sr. on the top and Hank Williams Jr. on the bottom.

 Hat and Boots Around Grave Marker